simpledotorg/simple-android/doc/mobius/implementing-a-new-screen.md

 }
 ```

-This class also has an alternate factory function, `MobiusDelegate#forActivity`, which is meant to be used when the screen being built is an
+We also have alternate abstract classes, `BaseDialog` and `BaseBottomSheet` which are meant to be used when we have a dialog or a bottom sheet inside
-independent `Activity` or `Fragment` instead of a custom `View`.
-This was done because of the differences in how a `View` and an `Activity` manage
-their state saving and restoration.

-A future plan is to unify these two factories in some fashion.
-An upcoming release of `Mobius` with support for the Android Architecture Components is
-in active development and this might be a possible solution when it's ready.
+the screen.

 ### Testing